ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 We're almost done with our form view, we just need to add a couple of finishing touches.

-In the `constructor`, create a {@link module:ui:viewcollection~ViewCollection} with {@link module:ui/view~View#createCollection `createCollection()`} method.
+In the `constructor`, create a {@link module:ui/viewcollection~ViewCollection} with {@link module:ui/view~View#createCollection `createCollection()`} method.
 We'll put all our input and button views in the collection, and use it to update the `FormView` template with its newly created children.

 Let's also add `render()` method to our `FormView`.
 We'll use there a helper {@link module:ui/bindings/submithandler~submitHandler `submitHandler()`} function, which intercepts a native DOM submit event, prevents the default web browser behavior (navigation and page reload) and fires the submit event on a view instead.